 Research skills are required to conceptualize new products and find how the audience will accept them.
 Professional PMs assess customer needs and take up their feeds before developing a product cycle.
 In our product management curriculum, the research topic is explored most innovatively.
 So, students can learn boring research concepts with interest.

-Apart from a basic management degree, product management requires numerous other analytical and critical skills.
+Product management requires numerous other analytical and critical skills besides a basic management degree.
 At NMIMS, we have designed our management programs for future leaders who need real skills.

-If you want to become a ready-to-hire product manager, join any of our various management programs and learn online!
+If you want to become a ready-to-hire product manager, join any of our various management programs.